GDSC-DJU/24SolChl_CoolFridge/README.md

 ## 🖌 Introduction
 With the increase in single-person households these days, more people are cooking for themselves.
 Consequently, there's been a rise in the amount of food waste generated. **Recognizing that poor management of food inventory is a major cause of food waste**, our team developed an app called "CoolFridge".

-The CoolFridge app provides features for managing food inventory and recommending recipes based on the ingredients currently available.
+The CoolFridge app offers a widget feature that allows users to check their **achievement levels** for food inventory management, a **receipt and food recognition** feature for easy registration, a **recording page** for monitoring the condition of food, and an **AI recipe** feature for efficiently processing ingredients.
 This allows **efficient inventory management**  and enables users to consume ingredients using recipes recommended by AI.
 Through these functions, we can **reduce food waste** and take a step towards creating a more sustainable planet

 ## 🔧 How to run our app service
 **Since the API key has been kept private, you need to run the APK file to utilize all features of the app**